MaryamRamezaniGithub/absenteeismapp/README.md

 # absenteeismapp
-The goal of this project is building an application that predicts the absence or presence of a company's employees This repository contains code for a machine learning model that predicts absenteeism based on various factors.
+Goal: The goal of this project is building an application that predicts the absence or presence of a company's employees This repository contains code for a machine learning model that predicts absenteeism based on various factors.
 The project includes a custom scaler class and a special class for predicting absenteeism using a trained model.

 Project Structure